fumes/fumes.jekyll/_posts/2017-01-01-women-flowers-and-dances.md

 thumb: women-flowers-dances.jpg
 ---

-An head full of flowers carefully prepared in the shape of an hat.
+An head full of flowers carefully prepared in the shape of an headdress.

 Once a year the young girls of the village carry it for a whole afternoon performing a slow dance.